kavxprxya/CTF-writeups/Bsides Noida/Crypto-Xoro.md

 		print(":( Oops!", e)
 		print("Terminating Session!")
 ```
+## Summary
+The user input+flag was XORed with a randomly generated key and the hex was provided.
+When the output was XORed with the input, we got the key, and through that, the flag.
+## Detailed solution
 First, without having a proper understanding of what the code does, we tried to make a decrypt function from the encrypt function.
 But it was a random key generated, so we thought we had to try all the key combinations and guessed one would make it.
 Trying bruteforce, we gave a loop for a flag length from 9 to 80 and kept on trying with generating a random function, but it was pretty clear we're not gonna make it.
 We didn't know the length of the flag, but it was clear that when no input was given, a 78 character hex was returned.
 Therefore the length of the flag was 39.
 So we made the following decode function, to figure out if any output was there that made sense.
 ```py